tonai/Lightning-talks/JavaScript/01_Vanilla/05_Best-practices.md

 ### Dependencies

-It's a fact, your module can depends on other modules, framework...etc.
+It's a fact, your module will most probably depend on other modules, framework...etc.

-Without a module loader (AMD, CommonJS or ECMAScript6), specify your dependencies by passing them into your module scope.
+Without a module loader (AMD, CommonJS or ES6), specify your dependencies by passing them into your module scope.

 3 benefits :
 * By doing so, you will list your module dependencies, and will be easier in the future to reuse your module with a module loader for instance.